mattrondel/D415/Southbound_vs_Northbound.md

 From the control controller to the device the southbound api its used 2 protocols NETCONF and OpenFlow

+OpenFlow is an API that gives direct access to and management of the forwarding plane on virtual and physical switches and routers

+Netconf - network management prototocol used to install, manipulate and delte the configuration of network devices via RPC messagges are encoded in XML

 **Notes**

 1. Southbound APIs: